MCDMSociety/MOrepo-Forget20/ReadMe.md

 # Tri-objective combinatorial optimization problems

+Instances and results for the paper Forget, N., S. Gadegaard, K. Klamroth, et al. (2022).
+“Branch-and-bound and objective branching with three or more objectives”.
+In: Computers and Operations Research 148, p.
+106012.
+DOI: [10.1016/j.cor.2022.106012](https://doi.org/10.1016/j.cor.2022.106012).
 The paper consider instances for tri-objective combinatorial (binary) optimization problems.
 Problem classes considered are Knapsack (KP), Assignment (AP) and Uncapacitated Facility Location (UFLP).

-The paper can be seen at [Optimization Online](http://www.optimization-online.org/DB_FILE/2020/12/8158.pdf).
+An earlier working paper can be seen at [Optimization Online](http://www.optimization-online.org/DB_FILE/2020/12/8158.pdf).

 ## Test instances